tytydraco/yessleep/out/The_debt_collection_agency_gave_me_two_options_to_clear_my_financial_problems_Option_1_severing_is_better_than_option_2.md

 The boy pouted, looking more annoyed than anything.
 "No offense, but I don't want to talk to you.
 You're boooooring."

-"You're okay."
+"But... you're okay."
 That is all I wanted to know.
 This man could act like a freak all he wanted, I needed to know he was okay.

 Caleb's head lolled to the side like answering me was the equivalent to scaling a cliff.
 His body was almost limp, like even he was struggling to control it.
 He straightened up, brushing off his shirt.

 Caleb ran his fingers through his hair, spitting blood into his hands to slick it back.
 "Sort of!" he said, winking.
 "Catch ya later, kay?"
 The boy strolled out of the door, and I noticed the lights slightly flicker overhead.
 I watched him leave, and I could have sworn two shadows followed his manic steps down the hallway.
 So did the light.

 It didn't stop blinking until he was gone, the doors at the end of the hall swinging open and then slamming shut.

 "Ruby Holiday?"

 My name was called, and I had a moment of pure desperation.
 I was already getting to my feet and inching toward the door.
 "Ruby Holiday," the voice spoke again.
 Firmer.
 I expected the same thing to happen, except the door opened like normal.
 There was no flash of light, no barking order for me to look straight forward.
 I think that was why I found myself slowly making my way over.
-Peering through the door, I was in a state of the art looking room.
+Peering through the door, I was in a state-of-the-art looking room.

 White walls, tiled flooring, and an oldish man sitting on a plush chair.

 His smile was friendly.
 I noticed there was nowhere for me to sit down.
 The man offered me juice, and I shook my head, standing with my arms folded.

 The door slid shut behind me, and I found myself backing away.

 "Hello, Ruby!
 Are you here to clear debt with us?"

 I nodded uncertainly, my gaze skimming the room.
 It was large, and yet far too empty.
+There was just the man sitting behind a simple desk.

 Outside, a loud crash sounded, and I jumped.
 Sirens followed.
 It sounded like a car collision.
 The man didn't even blink.
 "Ignore that," he chuckled with an eye roll.
 "The young ones like to show off."